Pitty: Career

-She grew up amidst the backdrop of Bahian independent bands, with the wheels which appeared in concert in a bar in Salvador.
-One day she entered the circle singing "Smells Like Teen Spirit" by Nirvana and the band has since decided to invest in music, with support from big name in the underground scene Big Brother Roger (owner of the seal bigbross records).
+Pitty got her start in music amidst the Bahian independent band scene, where she participated in "rodas" or Moshing in bar shows.
+One day she entered the pit singing "Smells Like Teen Spirit" by Nirvana and from then on decided to invest in her music, with support from Big Brother Roger, owner of the underground bigbross records imprint.

 Pitty played drums in the Brazilian band Shes from 1997 to 1999.
 The band also featured Carol Ribeiro (guitar), Liz Bee (guitar, vocals) and Lulu (bass).
 From 1995 to 2001 she was the vocalist for the hardcore band Inkoma, which she released several albums with.
 When Inkoma ended, she was invited by the producer Rafael Ramos to record a solo album.

-Admiravel Chip Novo and Anacrônico (2003–2005)

-In 2003, Pitty released their first album, Admiravel Chip Novo, which sold over 820,000 copies, the biggest selling rock album in Brazil in 2003.
-The singles "Máscara", "Admirável Chip Novo", "Teto de Vidro" and 'Equalize' were successful in Brazil and hit number one.
+In 2003, Pitty released her first album, Admiravel Chip Novo, which sold over 820,000 copies, the biggest selling rock album in Brazil in 2003.
+The singles "Máscara", "Admirável Chip Novo", "Teto de Vidro" and "Equalize" were successful in Brazil and hit number one.
 The album title was inspired by Aldous Huxley's Brave New World (translated to Portuguese as "Admirável Mundo Novo").
 Admiravel Chip Novo was nominated for a Latin Grammy in the category Best Brazilian Rock Album.

 In 2005 she released her second album Anacrônico.
-The album sold over 610,000 copies and was the best selling rock album in Brazil in 2005.
+The album sold over 610,000 copies and was the best-selling rock album in Brazil in 2005.